BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     be downloaded from an archive.
 While this can dramatically decrease the build time of large projects it can hamper actually changing and rebuilding the packages with modifications.
-Use this option to instruct Bob to always checkout the sources of the packges that you may want to modify.
+Use this option to instruct Bob to always checkout the sources of the packages that you may want to modify.

     This option will just make sure that the sources of matching packages are checked out.
 Bob will still try to find matching binary artifacts to skip